Cottonwood Point Wilderness

 The row of cliffs are cut with small wooded canyons that offer a few riparian zones in areas of seasonal stream flow.
 Most of the wilderness that is not solid rock is covered with a mix of pinon and juniper woodlands interspersed with sagebrush chaparral.
 In the wetter canyons you''ll find stands of willow and cottonwood.
 For wildlife you might come across coyote, bobcat, mountain lion, mule deer and the usual assortment of Arizona desert reptiles, snakes, arachnids and insects.

-Access to the property is difficult and there are no established trails once you do get there.
+Access to the property is difficult and there are no established trails if you do get there.
 Human visitation is almost non-existent.
 Probably the easiest way to access the main part of Cottonwood Point Wilderness (the part above the cliffs) would be to enter from Canaan Mountain Wilderness.

 To get there: most access is available off Arizona Highway 389 which passes close to the western side of Cottonwood Point Wilderness.
 Mohave County Road 237 (also off SR 389) runs around the south and east sides of Cottonwood Point.
 Be aware that significant amounts of the property abutting Cottonwood Point Wilderness is private property and access is not allowed without getting permission first.
 That permission might be hard to obtain as a large portion of the private land to the south and west of the wilderness area is owned by members of the Fundamentalist Church of Latter Day Saints, an increasingly famous group of Mormon polygamists who do everything they can to discourage non-sect-members from visiting or spending time in the area.